daniel-aguilar/docker-tt-rss/README.md

 # tt-rss_docker

-Here's a [Docker](https://www.docker.com/) multi-container application to run [Tiny Tiny RSS](https://tt-rss.org/) locally, as quickly as possible.
+Here's a [Docker](https://www.docker.com/) multi-container application to setup an instance of [Tiny Tiny RSS](https://tt-rss.org/) locally, as quickly and simple as possible.

 ## Requirements